-While they look similar, winches and hoists are made to do separate things.
-A winch is designed to pull a heavy load horizontally over a slightly inclined or level surface, and a hoist is designed to lift a load vertically over steeper inclines that are greater than 45 degrees.
-Both tools can make heavy lifting tasks easier.
-However, it’s important to ensure you’re choosing the right equipment for the job.
-Learn about the differences between a hoist and a winch:
+They may look similar, but winches and hoists are made for different work.
+A winch is designed to pull a heavy load horizontally over a slightly inclined or level surface, and a hoist is designed to lift a load vertically over steeper inclines greater than 45 degrees.
+Both kinds of tools can make heavy lifting tasks easier, but it's important to choose the kind that's right for your task.

 What Is a Winch?